 Well it just so turns out that there is a Plugin for that.
 Introducing the Co-Authors Plus Plugin.
 This Plugin allows you to add multiple authors quite easily onto your posts.
 It is as simple as typing the authors name.
 This can also create a nice link to the author’s page to allow them to advertise themselves a bit without cluttering up each post they contribute to.

-But perhaps you are not a fan of Plugins, or you just don’t want to use this one in specific, or any other one.
+But perhaps you are not a fan of Plugins, or you just don’t want to use this specific one, or any other one.
 You would prefer to just put one in by hand.
 You find you don’t have multiple authors often, so doing it manually is the way to go.
 Well there is a good way to showcase your author, give them the space they deserve and the recognition, without taking away from the post itself.
-That is where the byline comes in.
+This is where the byline comes in.

 Now remember, there is more than one way to get this done, but how professional you want to look plays a key role in what method you are going to apply when it comes to getting it done.
 Don’t be afraid of the Plugin method.
 It is made by a very trusted source, and is what I would heavily recommend using to make it look right and give your authors the credit and recognition they deserve.